 First off, you need a recording app.
 GarageBand does a lot and has other fun goodies like virtual drum kits and keyboards.
 Depending on your stock suite of apps, you might already have it or be able to get it for free.
 For a more recording-specific app, Multitrack DAW is a great option.
 It’s $10, but has many options for creating a high-quality recording – a much more serious tool than GB.

 Then you need an interface.
 There are fancy dock versions that allow you to record multiple tracks at once, but I used an Apogee JAM for almost all of my iPad recording at IHM.
 So simple, yet so powerful if you have a good pickup in your ukulele.
 If you need mic capabilities, something like the Alesis iO Dock should do the trick.
 But do your homework before taking my word on that specific piece of equipment.
 It’s been a while since I dabbled in serious iOS recording and there might be something better on the market now.

 The rest of the recording concepts are the same or similar, just on a touch screen.

 What I Use:

 That’s my set up.
 I tend to be a little Gucci with my gear just because I appreciate the quality and lifespan that my money goes towards, but you definitely don’t have to shop the same way to get good results.
-If I was on a budget and already had a computer, I would probably buy a Shure SM57 and a Focusrite Scarlett Solo.
-This will get you out the door for about $200.
-You could probably do it for less, but you get what you pay for.

 The best way to learn recording is to do a lot of it.
 Record your friends and find ways to spend time lurking in other people’s studios.
 By being around it and paying attention, you’ll learn much.